 Data virtualization, by providing a layered, logical view of data, can be combined with security, network, governance, and other common services in the data fabric to create a logical data fabric for analytics and AI, data visualizations such as dashboards, and other data needs.
 This combination can enable organizations gain value from data across hybrid, multicloud environments that would otherwise be stuck in silos, but avoid the delays and costs of physically moving all the data across networks to a central location.
 A logical data fabric can help organizations to knit together disparate data sources in their broad, hybrid universe of data platforms, just as they can make use of data virtualization to create logical data warehouses that expand users’ reach beyond the limitations of traditional enterprise data warehouses.

 Data silos will always exist – especially as organizations increase their use of multiple cloud providers’ data platforms while continuing to maintain on-premises data systems.
 Unfortunately, this makes data integration even more challenging.
 It’s critical for users and analytics-driven applications to gain integrated views of all relevant data, not just limited subsets.
 Organizations should evaluate how data virtualization can accelerate progress toward a logical data fabric that can meet current, future, and perhaps most of all, unanticipated data demands.

-For more information on logical data fabric, register for Fast Data Strategy Virtual Summit 2020, where I’ll cover this topic in greater detail, and where you will also be able to hear from a variety of other thought leaders and industry experts.
+For more information on logical data fabric, watch on-demand the session ‘Logical Data Fabric: What It Is and How It Could Benefit Your Organization‘ at the Fast Data Strategy Virtual Summit 2020, where I’ll cover this topic in greater detail, and where you will also be able to hear from a variety of other thought leaders and industry experts.